Litigation and eligibility: Germany

 Q: Are there specialist patent or IP courts in your jurisdiction?
 If not, what level of expertise can litigants expect from the courts?

 There are 13 district courts elected by law which can hear patent litigation cases.
-Over 90% of the approximately 1,000 cases filed every year are filed before the ‘Big Three’ courts – Dusseldorf (which has been the clear leader in terms of cases heard for decades now), Mannheim and Munich.
+More than 90% of the approximately 1,000 cases filed every year are filed before the ‘Big Three’ courts – Dusseldorf (which has been the clear leader in terms of cases heard for decades), Mannheim and Munich.
 The level of expertise is outstanding not only at first instance, but also at the appeal courts and, finally, the Federal Court of Justice – all of these courts have a full-time bench of patent judges.

 In nearly all cases, the plaintiff has the liberty to choose the venue.

 Q: Are validity and infringement dealt with together, or does your country have a bifurcated system?

 Although Germany is always – correctly – considered as a country having a bifurcated system, this is only part of the story.
 The courts hearing infringement cases do take into account arguments concerning validity – if there are convincing and relevant doubts about this, then they will stay the infringement case.
 Validity cases are handled by the Federal Patent Court at first instance and the Federal Court of Justice at second instance.
 The specialised Patent Senate of the Federal Court of Justice is competent to hear appeals on questions of law with regard to infringement decisions handed down by the appeal courts, as well as appeals on validity decisions handed down by the Federal Patent Court.

 Q: Who may represent parties engaged in a dispute?